SmartTokenLabs/TokenScript-Examples/tutorial/README.md

             </ts:transaction>
 ```
 * Download the xml, css, shtml files, and jump to test using the section below on `Combining files and testing`
+  * The required Makefile for combining these files is in `tutorial-files`

 ### [future] Obtaining sample files (schema 2020/03)